WebScrapingAPI/rand-user-agent/README.md

 }
 ```

-Because sometimes one userAgent might occur so many times that it will end up being returned most of the times in the result, we need to normalize the frequency values to prevent that.
-To do so, we sort an array with all the unique values of the frequency, and replace the frequency for each user agent with the position where the frequency is in the sorted array.
+Because sometimes one user-agent might occur so many times that it will end up being returned most of the times in the result, we need to normalize the frequency values to prevent that.
+To do so, we sort an array with all the unique values of the frequency, and replace the frequency for each user-agent with the position where the frequency is in the sorted array.
 We are doing this using the JSONfrequencyNormalize function from helpers.js

 To make things easier for us, when somebody uses the package we are first transforming the processed json into a indexes json, such as the one below: